astorfi/TensorFlow-World/README.rst

 ====================
 TensorFlow Tutorials
 ====================
-The tutorials in this repository are partitioned into relevent categories.
+The tutorials in this repository are partitioned into relevant categories.

 +---+--------------------+---------------------------------------------------+----------------------------------------------+
 | # |       topic        |   Source Code                                     |                                              |